 In this study, our goal was to identify underlying patterns of early risk factors in youth with high-incidence disabilities (HID).
 We also investigated the association between identified patterns of early risk factors and juvenile justice outcomes.
 Due to the relative invisibility of HID, the behavioral challenges of youth with HID can be misinterpreted as disobedience or deviance.
 Notably, HID are identified as the most common special education diagnosis for youth involved in the juvenile justice system.

-Issue 64: Parents with Disabilities in Minnesota's Child Protection System
+Minn-LInK Brief 64: Parents with Disabilities in Minnesota's Child Protection System

 Minn-LInK Report Brief–Special Topic No. 64, Winter 2024